Glenn Research Center: Zero Gravity Research Facility

 The Zero Gravity Research Facility is a vertical vacuum chamber used for dropping experiment payloads for testing in microgravity.
-It was designated a National Historic Landmark in 1985.
-The facility uses vertical drop tests in a vacuum chamber to investigate the behavior of components, systems, liquids, gases, and combustion in such circumstances.
+It enables the investigation of the behavior of components, systems, liquids, gases, and combustion when dropped in vacuum.

 The facility consists of a concrete-lined shaft, 28 ft in diameter, that extends 510 ft below ground level.
 An aluminum vacuum chamber, 20 ft in diameter and 470 ft high, is contained within the concrete shaft.
 The pressure in this vacuum chamber is reduced to 13.3 newtons per square meter (1.3×10^-4atm) before use.

-After the closing of the Japan Microgravity Centre (JAMIC), the NASA Zero-G facility is the largest microgravity facility in the world.
+The facility also includes a smaller drop tower with a free fall time of 2.2 seconds and a much lower cost per drop.
+It is used for the Dropping in a Microgravity Environment (DIME) and What if No Gravity (WING) educational programs.

-Another, smaller drop tower remains in use with a free fall time of 2.2 seconds.
-The smaller tower has a significantly reduced cost per drop and the Dropping In Microgravity Environment (DIME) educational program is conducted there.
+The facility was designated a National Historic Landmark in 1985.
+It has been the world's largest microgravity facility since the 2003 closing of the Japan Microgravity Centre.

-Significant developments
+Developments

 Aeronautics science and technology

-NASA Glenn does significant research and technology development on jet engines, producing designs that reduce energy consumption, pollution, and noise.
-The chevrons it invented for noise reduction appear on many commercial jet engines today, including the Boeing 787 Dreamliner.
+NASA Glenn does research and technology development on jet engines, producing designs that reduce energy consumption, pollution, and noise.
+The chevrons it developed for noise reduction appear on many commercial jet engines today, including those used on the Boeing 787 Dreamliner.

 Space science and technology

-The Glenn Research Center, along with its partners in industry, are credited with the following:
+The Glenn Research Center, along with companies it has hired, are credited with the following: